xerial/snappy-java/README.md

 ## Building from the source code
 See the [installation instruction](https://github.com/xerial/snappy-java/blob/develop/INSTALL).
 Building from the source code is an option when your OS platform and CPU architecture is not supported.
-To build snappy-java, you need Git, JDK (1.6 or higher), Maven (3.x or higher is required), g++ compiler (mingw in Windows) etc.
+To build snappy-java, you need Git, JDK (1.6 or higher), g++ compiler (mingw in Windows) etc.

     $ git clone https://github.com/xerial/snappy-java.git
     $ cd snappy-java